MrCookiez/MERN-STACK-APP/README.md

 # THE SOCIAL NETWORK

-This project will be connected is a good practice to learn the MERN stack
+This project is a good practice to learn the MERN stack

 * MongoDB
 * ExpressJS